 To ensure accuracy, specialists should gather information, which must reflect up to date methodological methods.
-Once gathered information is transferred, such process involves a one-way process, where the change agent actively facilitates the transfer, reception and understanding of the information (Chin & Benne, 1985).
+Once gathered information is transferred, such a process involves a one-way process, where the change agent actively facilitates the transfer, reception, and understanding of the information (Chin & Benne, 1985).

 Power is legal and power has its privileges, so people must respect those in power (Chin & Benne, 1985).
 The nurse has the legitimate right and power to lead another person’s desire to change.
 Nurses have the power and responsibility to direct those in the system.
 In cases of non-compliance to directives, meting out reprimand is necessary (Chin & Benne, 1985).

 Observing the organizational structure, particularly following the orders of one’s superior is crucial to address the best interest of the organization.
 Most mid-level and top-level leaders have more experience, and thus, naturally, mean that they know better, if not the best (Chin & Benne, 1985).

 The basic assumption underlying the empirical-rational model is that individuals are rational and will follow their rational self-interest.
 Thus, if a change “for the better” is suggested, people of good intentions will adopt the change.
 This approach posits that change is created by the dissemination of innovative techniques.
 A primary strategy of this model is the dissemination of knowledge gained from research.